The Philippines Right Now

 25GB, 30 days: ~PHP 199 (~3.50 USD)

-What Philippines is Like
+What The Philippines is Like

-The Philippines does not work like its neighbours, and the reason is geography.
+The Philippines does not work like its neighbors, and the reason is geography.
 This is 7,641 islands, which means the overland route that defines travel in Vietnam or Thailand barely exists here.
 You move by plane and boat.
 A week that looks compact on a map turns into three flights through Manila or Cebu, a ferry that leaves when it leaves, and a tricycle down a road that gave up on tarmac years ago.
 Visitors who plan it like one country get frustrated.
 The ones who pick two or three islands and stay put have a far better time.

 What people come for is the water, and on that the Philippines delivers more than almost anywhere.
 Thresher sharks off Malapascua, the limestone lagoons around El Nido and Coron, the surf at Siargao, reefs that still have fish on them.
 The catch is that the best of it sits at the end of the longest journeys, and typhoon season from June to November can shut a route for days.
 Come for the diving, the island-hopping, and a slower pace than the brochures suggest.
-The Philippines pays back patience, not itineraries.

 If your ideal trip involves fast trains, tightly connected cities, and the ability to improvise day by day, this can be a frustrating place.
 Delays are common, weather still has the final say in many parts of the country, and even simple journeys can consume an entire day.
 People who enjoy ticking off ten destinations in two weeks often leave feeling they spent more time moving than experiencing anything.
-The country rewards commitment to a place.
-Stay longer, move less, and it starts making sense.

 The OFW Effect